How do I manage my Open Banking data sharing consent?

 What data can I share from my Heritage accounts?

-From 1 February 2022, you can consent to share specific data for your individual transaction, savings, home loan, mortgage offset, personal loan and credit card accounts.
+From 1 November 2022, you can consent to share specific data for your personal (individual and joint account) and non-personal memberships, such as transactions, savings, home loans, mortgage offsets, personal loans, business accounts and credit card accounts.
 You can choose to share all this information, or only certain types of data including:

 Bank Account Data